 Jim Rooney

-Born in Boston in 1938, Rooney graduated from Amherst College in1960 and later earned a master’s degree in classical literature from Harvard.
-As part of a generation for whom “folksinger” meant not just performing but also being diligent about folklore scholarship, Rooney has spent a lifetime exploring musical roots in the same way as folk icons Alan Lomax, Mike Seeger, Paul Clayton, Dave Van Ronk, and Eric von Schmidt.
+Born in Boston on January 28, 1938, he graduated from Amherst College in 1960 and earned a master’s degree in classical literature from Harvard.
+As part of a generation for whom “folksinger” meant not just performing but also being diligent about folklore scholarship, Rooney’s spent a lifetime exploring songs’ roots in the same way as folk icons Alan Lomax, Mike Seeger, Paul Clayton, Dave Van Ronk and Eric von Schmidt.

-He’s penned songs recorded by a slew of artists including country-music megastar Garth Brooks and produced albums for some of the most influential post-Dylan singer-songwriters including Townes Van Zandt, John Prine, Iris DeMent and Nanci Griffith, whose Rooney-produced 1993 release Other Voices, Other Rooms won a Grammy for Best Contemporary Folk Album.
+Rooney has written songs recorded by a slew of artists including country-music megastar Garth Brooks and produced albums for some of the most influential post-Dylan singer-songwriters such as Townes Van Zandt, John Prine, Iris DeMent and Nanci Griffith, whose Rooney-produced 1993 LP Other Voices, Other Rooms won a Grammy for Best Contemporary Folk Album.

-Rooney is the author of three books including Bossmen: Bill Monroe & Muddy Waters (1971), Baby, Let Me Follow You Down: The Illustrated History of the Cambridge Folk Years (1979) which he co-wrote with New England folk-music legend Eric von Schmidt, and the memoir In It for the Long Run: A Musical Odyssey (2014) in which he gives his front-row perspective on the milestones, personalities and legacy of the folk music boom in the latter half of the 20th century.
+Rooney has penned three books, Bossmen: Bill Monroe & Muddy Waters (Dial Press, 1971), Baby, Let Me Follow You Down: The Illustrated History of the Cambridge Folk Years (University of Massachusetts Press, 1979, co-written with Eric von Schmidt) and the memoir In It for the Long Run: A Musical Odyssey (University of Illinois Press, 2014) in which he gives his front-row perspective on the milestones, personalities and legacy of the folk-music boom in the latter half of the 20th century.

-In 2001, Rooney released the album My Own Ignorant Way with his backing band, Rooney’s Irregulars, in 2007 he released Farewell to Tracks with the same group and as of 2022, the 84-year old Rooney was still gigging regularly with Rooney’s Irregulars around the Nashville area.
-In 2009, he received a Lifetime Achievement Award from the Americana Music Association for his contribution to the very genre he’d helped to establish, and in 2016 the International Bluegrass Music Association awarded him their Lifetime Distinguished Achievement Award.
+In 2001, Rooney recorded the album My Own Ignorant Way with his backing band, Rooney’s Irregulars, in 2007 he cut Farewell to Tracks with the same group and as of 2023, 85-year old Rooney was still gigging regularly with Rooney’s Irregulars around the Nashville area.
+In 2009, he received a Lifetime Achievement Award from the Americana Music Association for his contribution to the very genre he’d helped to establish, and in 2016 the International Bluegrass Music Association awarded him a Lifetime Distinguished Achievement Award.

 Reflecting on his 60-plus years in the music business, Rooney wrote in his memoir that what he’s been “doing the whole time” is “going my own way in the world, finding my own voice, following my own path – doing it ‘my own ignorant way’.
 That path took me on a musical journey from Dedham, Massachusetts, to Cambridge, to New Orleans, to Newport, to Woodstock, to Nashville, to Ireland, to Vermont, and all around the world.
 I’ve been making my story up as I went along….”